kadamwhite/talks/2018/wceu/slides.md

 ???

-The humble README is a great example.
-This is an incredibly important document within your repository -- It's the first thing potential users, contributors, or new teammates see.
+My favorite markdown file of all is the humble README.
+This is the first thing potential users, contributors, or new teammates see—it’s your project's landing page and cover letter.

-A README is your project's landing page and cover letter, and it has to clearly explain what the project is for, how it works, and how to participate in it.

 ---
 <!-- .slide: data-background-position="center top" data-background="images/redux-readme.png" -->